I’m a sucker for super soft rolls.

 I love these super soft bread rolls, and I love how easy they are to make for my family.
 But what did you think of the recipe?
 Did you like it?
 Did you adjust it to make it better?

 Share your baking experience in the comment section below!
+I appreciate all your helpful feedback and suggestions.
+Thank you for all your kind words.

 Thank you so much for sharing this recipe!
 Just did it yesterday and I appreciated how simple it was and the delicious taste + texture of the rolls — also how versatile they are.
 For example, last night we ate them as dinner rolls but today we’re using them as hamburger buns.
 Have you ever shaped them into other forms than rolls, like loaves?